craigwarner-ufastro/superFATBOY3/README.md

 - deepCR (optional)

 ## Installation
-- To install optional GPU libraries, first use Makefile to build CUDA code, first make sure that you set environment variables `CUDA_HOME` and `PYTHON_INCLUDE` to point to your install directory for CUDA and your python3 include dir, respectively (e.g. `/usr/local/cuda` and `/usr/include/python3.8` are typical values).
+- To install optional GPU libraries, first use Makefile to build CUDA code, first make sure that you set environment variable `CUDA_HOME` to point to your install directory for CUDA (e.g. `/usr/local/cuda`).
+Optionally you may also set`PYTHON3_INCLUDE` to e.g. `/usr/include/python3.8` but this *should* be auto-detected and not necessary to set manually unless it complains that it can't find Python.h.
 Then
 ```
 cd superFATBOY3/superFATBOY